SanjanaYasna/A1SanjanaYasna/README.md

 # Reflection:
 Mucho trabajo, poco tiempo
-The JUnit testing was annoying and reptitive, but it was good practice to learn how to check for certain thrown exceptions.
+The JUnit testing was annoying and reptitive, but it was good practice to learn how to check for certain thrown exceptions. <br>
-It was really enjoyable to analyze Yuma.txt and Dhaka.txt in order to reach conclusions-it was like a puzzle to put together the different methods to find the needed information.
+It was really enjoyable to analyze Yuma.txt and Dhaka.txt in order to reach conclusions-it was like a puzzle to put together the different methods to find the needed information. <br>